 We are always looking for new and exciting ways to use the funds from this scheme in some of the areas of Scotland that we work in.
 We’re very lucky that we are able to give something back.We have a yearly commitment to the John Muir Trust, and last year our donation went towards some much needed path maintenance on Skye.The office staff also volunteer at Trees for Life which I wrote about in my last blog.

 This year we wanted to do something that involved the sea.
 We were all so affected by the film Plastic Ocean which documents the astounding problems of waste plastic in our oceans.
-After a lot of research by our green team, it was decided to buy a Sea Bin with our wonderful clients donations to the Conservation Contribution Scheme.
+After a lot of research by our green team, it was decided to buy a Sea Bin with our wonderful clients donations to the Wilderness Conservation and Community Fund.

 A sea bin filters harbour waste to remove marine rubbish, pollutant and plastics both large and small from the sea, collecting roughly 1.4 tonnes over 12 months.We decided to invest in this as we feel plastic and marine rubbish are a major factor in the demise of some of our ocean’s habitats.We decided to install it in Mallaig Harbour, on the West coast of Scotland – a place that we use regularly by trips departing from here, such as our Sailing and Walking holidays and Family Sea Kayaking adventures.